Last Updated on October 6, 2022 by Jim Ferri

 By Jim Ferri

-I had only 2 days in Copenhagen, Denmark since I decided to squeeze it in between a trip to Oslo and Brussels.
+Since I decided to squeeze it in between a trip to Oslo and Brussels, I had only 2 days to visit Copenhagen.

-Arriving by train after an eight-hour trip from the Norwegian capital – quite comfortable despite its duration – I found Copenhagen’s Central Station exactly as I remembered it decades earlier, a meld of Old World architecture and Danish efficiency.
+I arrived by train after an eight-hour trip from the Norwegian capital, a very comfortable journey despite its length.
+And I found Copenhagen’s Central Station precisely as I remembered it from decades earlier, a meld of Old World architecture and Danish efficiency.

-I had wondered if 2 days in Copenhagen would be enough to spend in the city.
-So to make the best use of my time I set straight off for my hotel, about a 15-minute walk.
+Concerned whether 2 days would be enough time to spend in Copenhagen, after arriving, I set straight off for my hotel, about a 15-minute walk.

-Starting My 2 Days in Copenhagen at The Cabinn Hotel
+2 Days in Copenhagen At The Cabinn Hotel

-I started my 2 days in Copenhagen at the Cabinn Hotel, a Danish chain in five cities around Denmark.
-At 745 DK (about $136) per night it was a great value relative to other hotels in Copenhagen and Scandinavia.
+The hotel was the Cabinn Hotel, a Danish chain in five cities around Denmark.
+At 795 DK (about $116) per night, it’s a great value relative to other hotels in Copenhagen and Scandinavia.

-It was also in the central city (there are four in the Danish capital) and had high ratings on TripAdvisor.
+It was also in the central city (it has six properties in the Danish capital) and had high ratings on TripAdvisor.
 A big Continental breakfast added another $17 to the daily bill.
-Like Cabinn, there are many ways you can cut costs in Scandinavia.

 The Black Diamond and Royal Library

-The next morning I began a quick tour of the city on a red hop-on / hop-off bus.
-I got off after just a few minutes at the Black Diamond and the Royal Library.
-And I was surprised that no one else had gotten off since it’s such a spectacular bit of architecture.
+The following day I began a quick tour of the city on a red hop-on / hop-off bus.
+After just a few minutes, I got off at the Black Diamond and the Royal Library.
+I was surprised that no one else had gotten off since it’s such spectacular architecture.

 The Black Diamond name comes from its irregular shape and black granite exterior.
 It’s the first of a series of cultural buildings built along the city’s waterfront.